0foo/study_notes/rhcsa/topics/boot/1-GRUB.md

     * This defines the amount of time your server waits for you to access the GRUB 2 boot menu before it continues booting automatically.

 ### Modify GRUB config
-* grub config is located at /etc/default/grub
+* grub config files are located at /etc/default/grub and at /etc/grub.d/
-* edit this file and run a grub maker
+* edit this file and run a grub transpiler
     * `update-grub` (ubuntu)
     * `grub2-mkconfig -o /boot/grub2/grub.cfg` (red hat)
 * this creates and populates files in /boot directory
     * If your system is a BIOS system, the name of the file is /boot/grub2/grub.cfg.
     * On a UEFI system the file is written to /boot/efi/EFI/redhat
     * the command is grub2-mkconfig
-    * BIOS system: grub2-mkconfig -o /boot/grub2/grub
+    * BIOS system: grub2-mkconfig -o /boot/grub2/grub.cfg
     * UEFI system: grub2-mkconfig -o /boot/efi/EFI/redhat/grub.cfg

 ### Adding new kernel versions